heyqule/enemy_race_manager/Mod-Compatibility.md

 #### Armoured Biters & Explosive Biters & Cold Biters & Toxic Biters

 - All biters, worms and spawners support leveling.
-- They join default enemy force, erm_vanilla.
+- They join default enemy force, enemy.
 - The biter mods' multiplier stacks with ERM's multiplier.
 I suggest leave them alone and adjust the multiplier in ERM.

 #### Rampant AI (limited, may have interferences)